Matthew-Lyu/High-Performance-Student-Management-System-SYSU/README.md

   - Includes a testing function to demonstrate the system's capabilities with predefined scenarios.

 Feel free to modify and adapt the program to suit your needs.

+Connect with me if you have any questions